jdolinay/pi-battery-widget/README.md

 >should be automatically installed and enabled on the pi-top laptop (both versions).
 >The apt package *lxplug-ptbatt* is part of the apt package *raspberry-pi-ui-mods*.
 >If this battery icon shows up on your pi-top, installation of the battery widget in this
 >repository is not required anymore.
-It will only show up if pt-hub is installed (see below)
+It will only show up if pt-device-manager is installed (see below)
 >and i2c is enabled.

 If you want to use this battery widget with Raspian Stretch, you first need to make sure